 those employed by an admission body who are members of another occupational pension scheme in the employment

-employees eligible for membership of another public sector pension scheme (although there are some with dual eligibility for the L G P S and National Health Service Pension Scheme (NHSPS), and
+employees eligible for membership of another public sector pension scheme, although there are some with dual eligibility for the L G P S and National Health Service Pension Scheme (NHSPS), and

-those eligible for membership of the Armed Forces Pension Scheme whilst on reserve forces service leave can elect to their Scheme employer to remain in the L G P S).
+those eligible for membership of the Armed Forces Pension Scheme whilst on reserve forces service leave can elect to their Scheme employer to remain in the L G P S.

 If a person is eligible for membership of the L G P S, that person is contractually enrolled into the L G P S from the first day of employment or the first date they become eligible, if later, providing they have a contract of employment for at least three months.